Ship Car to St. Thomas with Reliable U.S. Virgin Islands Transport

 Frequently Asked Questions

-What documents are required to ship a car to St. Thomas?
+What documents are required to ship a car to St. Thomas, US Virgin Islands?

-How long does it take to ship a car from the U.S. mainland to St. Thomas?
+How much does it cost to ship a car to St. Thomas?

-What taxes and fees should I expect when importing a car to St. Thomas?
+What taxes and port fees apply when importing a car to St. Thomas?